I spit on my grave

 (hommage to Boris Vian)

 Collection of the Verbeke Foundation

-The meanings of I spit on my grave are multiple.
-On the one hand, the work is a reflection on the ‘vanitas’ of recognition and honor, a theme that is very relevant for Jan Fabre at a time when he is welcomed as a star-international artist.
-In addition, the reference to people via animal names refers to the fascination of Jan Fabre for the insect world, as studied in the 19th century by the eponymous French entomologist Jean-Henri Fabre (1823-1915).
+The layers of meaning in I spit on my grave (hommage to Boris Vian) are multiple.
+The work may be seen as a reflection on the vanity of recognition and glory.
+This is a very pertinent them for Jan Fabre, as currently he is an internationally recognized artist.
+In addition, the idea of people assigned with worms names relates to Jan Fabre’s fascination with the world of insects, such as the one studied in the 19th century by the French entomologist Jean-Henri Fabre (1823-1915).

 The installation was commissioned by the Verbeke Foundation in 2006, in the presence of the artist who was overseeing the manual engraving on the gravestones.
 Two analogical artworks were also created on the Foundation’s premises.
 They were later presented at the Venice Biennale (2007), at the exhibition L’Ange de la Métamorphoses at the Louvre (2008), at the exhibition From the Feet to the Brain at Kunsthaus Bregenz (2009) and at the exhibition Hortus/Corpus at the Kröller-Müller Museum (2011).